ethossoftworks/redux-router/README.md

 ```

 ## 2. Initialize the Router Middleware and Add the Router Reducer
-To use Redux Router you need to create the middleware and run the `init()` method after `createStore()` has been called.
+To use Redux Router you need to create the middleware using `createRouterMiddleware()` and run the `init()` method after `createStore()` has been called.
 The `init()` function initializes the router state with the current route.

 You will also need to add the Router Reducer to your reducer.
-You may use any name for the router state in your state as long as the proper key is passed into `createRouterMiddleware()`.
+You may use any name for the router reducer in your application state as long as the proper key is passed into `createRouterMiddleware()`.

 ```typescript
 // Store.ts